-The high forces involved in any vehicle accident can damage delicate soft tissues like nerve fibers, muscles, tendons, ligaments, and even the delicate neurological tissue of the brain.
+The high forces involved in any motor vehicle accident can damage delicate soft tissues like nerve fibers, muscles, tendons, ligaments, and even the delicate neurological tissue of the brain.
 Car crashes can also cause distinctive injuries to the human body’s skeletal system.
 While anything might happen in the chaos of a crash, doctors know that certain injuries are particularly common after wrecks.

 If you have been injured in a car accident and have suffered broken bones, you will likely be facing expensive medical bills and long-term medical treatment that can cost tens or even hundreds of thousands of dollars.
 In these more serious situations, it is recommended that you consult with an experienced team of car accident attorneys about your legal rights and options for recovering financial compensation.